aczietlow/hugo-blog/content/posts/2026/go-json-unmarshaling.md

 ## TL;DR

-When working with an api that returned json with inconsistant types, json.Unmarshal would fail because it was mapped to a matching go type via tags in the struct.
-The solution was to create a new type to support any permutation of data the api might return, and have that type implement `Unmarshaler` or `UnmarshalerFrom` interfaces to add the logic to decode this correctly.
+When working with an API that returned json with inconsistent types, json.Unmarshal would fail because it was mapped to a matching Go type via tags in the struct.
+The solution was to create a new type to support any permutation of data the API might return, and have that type implement `Unmarshaler` or `UnmarshalerFrom` interfaces to add the logic to decode this correctly.

 ## Problem

-When working writing an api client, I was relying on go's standard library `encoding/json` in order to decode json object to a go struct.
-This works wonderful, as by default `json.Unmarshal()` will decode mapping the json type to go type. e.g. `string <> string` `int <> int` `object <> struct`.
-I'm working with book data from the api.
+When working writing an API client, I was relying on Go's standard library `encoding/json` in order to decode JSON object to a Go struct.
+This works wonderfully, as by default `json.Unmarshal()` will decode the json data; mapping the json type to Go type. e.g. `string <> string`, `int <> int`, `object <> struct`.
+I'm working with book data from the API.

 ```json
 {